A Short Conversation with Adam Cresswell and Alice Hubley…

 What’s next for each of you with your various projects?

 Adam: There’s a new RODNEY CROMWELL single ‘Fax Message Breakup’ which has some really cool remixes on it by HOLOGRAM TEEN, CHRIS FRAIN, AUW and THE LEAF LIBRARY.
-We’re doing a London warm-up gig before TEC004 with BATTERY OPERATED ORCHESTRA and RÉMI PARSON.
+We’re doing a London warm-up gig with RÉMI PARSON.
 And next year will see if I can actually write another album.

 Alice: COSINES have just released an EP called ‘Transitions’ and are finishing the second album.
 If you like RODNEY CROMWELL and ARTHUR & MARTHA, you may like COSINES… it’s guitary but there’s still a lot of synthesizers and keyboards on it.
 I think with the new album, we’re experimenting with new sounds and doing things a bit differently.